 Mega Backdoor Roth 401(k)

-Under the backdoor Roth 401(k) strategy, a Solo 401(k) plan participant may elect to make after-tax contributions up to $57,000 or $63,500 if age 50+ dollar for dollar.
-Not all Solo 401(k) plans allow for after-tax contributions so it is important to check with your plan administrator.
+Under the backdoor Roth 401(k) strategy, in 2024, a Solo 401(k) plan participant may elect to make after-tax contributions up to $69,000 or $76,500 if age 50 dollar for dollar.
+Not all Solo 401(k) plans allow for after-tax contributions, so it is important to check with your plan administrator.
 That means so long as they have earned at least that amount in compensation for services from the business, they will be allowed to make after-tax contributions to the plan.
 The contributions are not tax-deductible or Roth, but after-tax.
-By making after-tax contributions they are not subject to the 20% or 25% profit sharing contribution limitations.
-For example, a Solo 401(k) plan participant that is self-employed and under the age of 59 1/2 that earned $80,000, would only be able to contribute $19,500 (employee deferral maximum for 2020) plus 20% of $80,000 for a total of $35,500.
-Whereas, doing the mega backdoor Roth would allow her to make up to $57,000 in contributions to the plan.
+By making after-tax contributions they are not subject to the 20% or 25% profit-sharing contribution limitations.
+For example, a Solo 401(k) plan participant who is self-employed and under the age of 59 1/2 that earned $80,000, would only be able to contribute $23,000 (employee deferral maximum for 2020) plus 20% of $80,000 for a total of $43,000.
+Whereas, doing the mega backdoor Roth would allow her to make up to $69,000 in contributions to the plan or $76,500 if over the age of 50.

 Thanks to IRS Notice 2014-54, pre-tax and after-tax 401(k) funds that were distributed from a plan on a pro-rata basis can be separated once a distribution is made allowing for the creation of the backdoor Roth 401(k) strategy.
 Now, a plan participant can roll the 401(k) after-tax contributions directly to an after-tax IRA without a plan triggering event and then the after-tax IRA funds can be converted to a Roth IRA tax-free.
 So long as the after-tax 401(k) funds did not generate any earnings, the conversion of after-tax IRA funds to Roth would not be taxable.

 In addition, when one converts after-tax funds to a Roth IRA as part of the backdoor Roth IRA strategy, the Roth IRA owner can take a tax-free and penalty-free distribution of the funds converted without waiting five years.
-In other words, the Roth IRA owner will have immediate personal use of the after-tax contributed funds without having to wait five-years.
+In other words, the Roth IRA owner will have immediate personal use of the after-tax contributed funds without having to wait five years.
 This is in contrast to a conversion of pre-tax IRA funds, which is still subject to the five-year rule for the amount converted if under the age of 59 1/2.
-Of course, any distribution of Roth IRA earnings are still subject to the five-year and 59 1/2 year rule in order to secure a tax and penalty-free distribution.
+Of course, any distribution of Roth IRA earnings is still subject to the five-year and 59 1/2-year rule to secure a tax and penalty-free distribution.

 Conclusion

-Always consult with a financial planner or other professional when navigating the Roth IRA distributions rules.
+Always consult with a financial planner or other professional when navigating the Roth IRA distribution rules.
 If you have any questions, feel free to reach out to IRA Financial at 800.472.0646.